 In addition, one must point out that, as there are no training institutes for teachers in the diaspora, the teacher’s book gives the teacher particularly valuable instruction and advice.

 Let us wish that, due to the new opportunities provided in the present edition, the conclusive experience involved by Mrs. Kalfayan-Panossian’s manual be rapidly extended to the largest possible number of Armenian schools in the diaspora, in French as well as English-speaking countries.
-The teaching of Armenian can no longer stay away from an innovation that has revolutionised the teaching of other living languages.
+The teaching of Armenian can no longer stay away from an innovation that has revolutionized the teaching of other living languages.
 This evolution is necessary for Annenian to remain alive in the western communities of the diaspora in the XXIst century.

 Let us thank and congratulate Mrs. Kalfayan-Panossian to have provided it the means necessary.